WhiteflagProtocol/whiteflag-standard/wf-specification.md

 alpha-numeric character value corresponding with one of the message types defined in [Paragraph 2.4.2](#242-message-functionality).

-##### 4.3.5.3 Other Test Message Fields
+##### 4.3.5.3 Test Message Body

-All other test message fields are identical in use as the equivalent fields sign/signal message, as described in [Paragraph 4.3](#43-message-body), with the difference that the fields are shifted 1 byte / 8 bits.
+All other test message fields in the message body are identical in use as the equivalent fields sign/signal message, as described in [Paragraph 4.3](#43-message-body), with the difference that the fields are shifted 1 byte / 8 bits, because of the Pseudo Message Code field.

 The field names must be preceded by `Test` when used in a test message.

+### 4.4 Notation of Messages and Message Sequences

+For documentation purposes and use case descriptions, messages codes and message sequences might be written as follows:

+- a message may be referred to by its message code, e.g. `T` for a test message;
+- a specific sign or signal may be indicated by the combination of message and subject code, e.g. `E01` for a distress signal;
+- a reference indicator may be written in between brackets after the message code, e.g. `A(2)` for an update to an earlier `A` message;
+- an encrypted message is written between square brackets, e.g. `[Q(0)14]`;
+- the originator may be indicated behind the message code and reference indicator, e.g. `A(0)X` is an original authentication message from X;
+- the symbol `<` is used as a pointer in the message sequence;
+    the symbol is repeated to indicate to which message is referred, e.g. `<<` means two messages before.

+For example, a message from originator X for relating an area under attack `D10` to an existing protective sign `P31` of a hospital H in that area, may be written as: `P31(0)H < D10(5)X`.

+When the attack ends and the status of the hospital is provided, the full sequence will read: `P31(0)H < D10(5)X < D10(4)X <<< S23(5)H`.

 ## 5 Protocol